bir3/gocompiler/README.md

 # Limitations

-- match your Go compiler version with the package Go compiler version
 - avoid side effects in init() and global variable initializations

-Your executable will serve two purposes:
+Reason: Your executable will serve two purposes:
 - run your application
 - run the Go compiler toolchain via `gocompiler.RunToolchain()`